djipco/OctoWS2811Controller/README.md

 #### Update configuration

 The command starts with `%` and ends with `\n`.
-In between 3 comma-separated values for colour order, speed and LEDs per channel:
+In between are 3 comma-separated values for colour order, speed and LEDs per channel:

 ```